You are here

 HI Afghanistan employs 490 national staff and ten international staff, with fundraising and donor relations primarily managed at the Kabul level.

-HI's looking for a P&O Technical Officer
+HI's looking for a P&O Technical Advisor

 Description